Our Programs

 ELEVATE

-This empowerment scheme is meant to support underprivileged persons with albinism to fit better in society through mentorship programs, education, training (skill acquisition), and financial (for those who lack start-up funds).
+This empowerment scheme is meant to support underprivileged persons with albinism to fit better in society through mentorship programs, education, training (skill acquisition), and financial support for those who lack start-up funds.
 This program goes to support the belief that if you give a man fish, you feed him for a day but if you teach a man how to fish, you have fed him for a lifetime.
 The mentorship activity helps to ignite a goal-setting attitude in those who have been discouraged by society because of vision challenges.

 INTERNATIONAL ALBINISM AWARENESS DAY (IAAD)